Are you currently enrolled in a BSN or ADN program?

 - For 6 months or greater (the student must remain in good academic standing during the Leave of Absence): If absent from the ACP role or nursing program for longer than 6 months, they will need to resign their position and re-apply to the ACP Program.

 - Visit https://careers.uchealth.org

-- Search for “Advanced Care Partner” positions, and click the “Apply Now” link in the Campus and Unit you’re interested in.
+- Search for “Advanced Care Partner” positions, and click the “Apply Now” link for the location and unit that you are interested in.

-- If a specific Unit does not have an ACP position posted that Unit does not have a current approved opening and you can either apply to others or check back periodically for your preferred Unit opening.
+- If a specific unit does not have an ACP position posted, that unit does not have a current approved opening.
+You can either apply to other units or check back periodically for your preferred unit opening.

-Ensure that information, education, and work history contained in your resume are accurate and up-to-date and upload a cover letter and resume in one single document.
+Ensure that information, education, and work history contained in your resume are accurate and up-to-date.
 The email and phone number associated with your applicant profile will be the primary means of communication for Program updates.

-If a Unit is interested in interviewing you after you apply either a Talent Acquisition Recruiter or the Unit will connect via phone or email (in your applicant profile) to coordinate this interview.
-In the event you’re selected for an offer as an ACP a Talent Acquisition Recruiter will explain all details of the offer and also coordinate to schedule you in the soonest available monthly (Monday/Tuesday) Orientation that is acceptable for your schedule.
+If a unit is interested in interviewing you after you apply, either a recruiter or a representative from the unit will connect with you via phone or email to coordinate this interview.
+In the event that you are selected for an offer as an ACP, a recruiter will contact you to explain the details of the offer and schedule you for a Monday orientation date that works best for your schedule.

-If you receive an electronic reference-check to the email associated with your applicant profile from a company called SkillSurvey.
-Please respond to this request at your earliest convenience.
-If you have completed a SkillSurvey reference-check in the last 6 months for a similar position, this step will not be required again.
+If you receive an e-mail from SkillSurvey regarding an electronic reference check, please respond to this request at your earliest convenience.
+If you have completed a SkillSurvey reference check in the last 6 months for a similar position, this step will not be required again.
 The reference-check is a mandatory step in UCHealth’s hiring process for further consideration.